DelphiWorlds/Kastri/Readme.md

 ### API imports

-In the API folder you will find imports for a number of iOS, Android and Linux APIs that are either not included with Delphi, serve to complete missing APIs, or are imports for Java code contained in Kastri
+In the API folder you will find imports for a number of iOS, Android and Linux APIs that are either not included with Delphi, serve to complete missing APIs, or are imports for Java code contained in Kastri.
 Most of these are used in the Kastri Features and/or demos however some are included due to interest from developers.

 ### Core units